CFT-HY/HILA/docs/guide/hila_applications.md

 ~~~

 Like all c++ applications, our program starts withing the main function.
-Before it we of course need to include some necessary header files.
+Before it, we need to include some necessary header files.
 At the beginning of the file we include the `hila.h` header file which contains all of the definitions for HILA libraries.
-This is of course necessary to gain access to HILA functionality.
+This is necessary to gain access to HILA functionality.
 Additionally we use a static_assert to test our defined application option `-DNDIM=3`.
-This is useful redundancy to that we do not compile our application incorrectly.
+This is useful redundancy so that we do not compile our application incorrectly.
 ~~~cpp
 #include "hila.h"
 static_assert(NDIM == 3, "NDIM must be 3");